Lower Belvedere peels back the layers of paint to reveal the methods behind Gustav Klimt’s art.

 (Gustav Klimt, Medicine (Faculty painting), 1901, recolourisation after historical photograph; Belvedere, Vienna / image by Google; graphic design: SCHIENERL D/AD, Vienna)

-Unfortunately, conservative elements among various parts of society found Klimt’s approach erred on the risqué side of art.
+Unfortunately, conservative elements among various parts of society decided Klimt’s approach erred on the risqué side of art.

 The uproar led to the decision not to use the commissioned works for their original purpose.
-An unimpressed Klimt cancelled the commission, paid back his fee, and sold the paintings privately.
+An unimpressed Klimt cancelled the commission and paid back his fee.

 Dates, tickets & tips